dave1010/ceo-bench/README.md

 They use the OpenAI API to create questions, produce model answers and grade them.
 Results are written to `./answers`, `./results` and aggregated into `./leaderboard` using `aggregate_results.py`.
 `generate_questions.py` can be run offline to create placeholder questions from `dev/topics.yaml`.
+`generate_answers.py` uses the `llm` CLI to fetch a model answer and stores it under `./answers/<model>/`.
+`grade_answers.py` runs the grading prompt with `llm` and writes the result JSON into `./results`.

 ### Progress

 - Prototype question generator outputs placeholder YAML files.
 - `aggregate_results.py` converts JSON results into a leaderboard CSV.
-- Integrating the LLM API for real question generation is still TODO.
+- Basic scripts now fetch answers and grade them using `llm`, though full question generation with the API is still TODO.

 ## Repo Layout